IsaacHair/map25.2/readme.txt

 There is a command for d/c in the latest version, which corresponds to 0x9.

-Ok basically I'm going to update the pneumonics and then make a full list of pneumonics with functional descriptions.
+Ok basically I'm going to update the mnemonics and then make a full list of mnemonics with functional descriptions.
-A single character is also considered a pneumonic and it just directly corresponds to the machine code; ie typing "7" is the same as typing "dir1".
+A single character is also considered a mnemonic and it just directly corresponds to the machine code; ie typing "7" is the same as typing "dir1".